Plaza Garibaldi

 The Plaza is known as Mexico City's home of mariachi music.
-At all hours of the day and night, mariachi bands can be found playing or soliciting gigs from visitors to the Plaza.
+All throughout the day and night, mariachi bands can be found playing or soliciting gigs from visitors to the Plaza.
 The Salón Tenampa, which became the home of mariachi music in Mexico City in the 1920s, is still in business on the north side of the plaza.
 The plaza and the neighborhoods around it are undergoing extensive renovations to halt the decades-long degeneration of the area.
 The plans include a remodeled plaza and extensive rework of the surrounding buildings and streets plus sidewalks, with the goal of making the area safe for visitors at all times.
 However, as of May, 2013, serious risks remained near the plaza and in the nearby neighborhood of Tepito.

 This area was designated as a "Barrio Mágico" by the city in 2011.

 Mariachi mecca

 During the Golden Age of Mexican cinema from the 1930s to the 1950s, a genre of movies called "Charro" became extremely popular.
 These films featured movie stars such as Tito Guízar, Jorge Negrete, José Alfredo Jiménez and Pedro Infante, who would often sing mariachi songs to their leading ladies.
 On one side of Plaza Garibaldi is the Salón Tenampa, which became a major nightspot in the 1920s when Cirilo Marmolejo and his mariachi band started playing there regularly.
 Garibaldi Plaza soon attracted other mariachi musicians, who would be paid by gentlemen to sing to their partners in the style of Marmolejo or the Charro movie stars.

 The popularity of Charro movies has waned and Marmolejo died some time ago, but mariachi bands can still be found here day and night.
 These musicians play for the patrons of the bars, nightclubs and pulquerias that still surround the plaza, as well as for passers-by.
 Mariachi bands also line up on Eje Central in front of the plaza to solicit gigs from passing motorists.
 Over the years other types of bands, such as trios, jarochos (music groups from Veracruz), and even groups playing modern music, have joined the mariachis on the plaza.
 The best time to experience the plaza is on a Friday or Saturday night from 11:00 p.m. onwards.